20 Types of Caterpillars in New Jersey

 2. Cabbageworm

-The cabbageworm is a type of moth that lays its eggs on plants and will hatch into these white, green-striped caterpillars.
+The cabbageworm is a moth that lays its eggs on plants and will hatch into these white, green-striped caterpillars.

-These types of caterpillars in New Jersey are mainly found in broccoli and cauliflower, but they also eat other vegetables.
+These caterpillars in New Jersey are mainly found in broccoli and cauliflower, but they also eat other vegetables.

-It can be hard to tell the difference between these caterpillars from the diamondback moth larvae, which have a similar appearance.
+It can be hard to tell the difference between these caterpillars and the diamondback moth larvae, which appear similarly.

 However, the most significant way to identify these cabbage worms is by size.
 They grow much larger than those found on cabbage plants.